MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Methods

 The procedure of the ABX task is as follows (Fig.~\ref{fig:ABXtest}).
 In each trial, participants are presented with three stimuli in sequence: stimulus A, stimulus B, and stimulus X. The first two stimuli (A and B) are the reference and generated images in a random order.
 The third stimulus (X) is a test stimulus that is the same as A or B. Participants are required to identify whether X is the same as A or B. The presentation position was 4°, 8°, or 12° from the center depending on the eccentricity condition.
 The size of the presentation image was 4° x 4° in the visual angle.

 Based on the results of each ABX test, the target value was updated using the staircase method (2-up 1-down rule).
 Specifically, if a participant correctly answered two consecutive trials in the ABX task, the boundary of the human metameric space was narrowed by one step.
 Conversely, if the participant made an error in a single trial, the boundary was shifted in the direction of expansion.
 Here, one step was defined as a fixed value for each layer, determined based on preliminary experiments: 10 for \texttt{conv1}, 0.3 for \texttt{layer3}, and 0.02 for \texttt{avgpool}.

-The threshold was estimated by averaging five reversals between correct and incorrect responses for each condition.
+For the final threshold estimate, we fitted a sigmoidal psychometric function to the trial-by-trial responses collected during the staircase procedure using psignifit (2AFC task).
+The responses were treated as Bernoulli trials (correct/incorrect), and the threshold was defined as the stimulus level corresponding to 70.7\% correct, which matches the convergence point of the 2-up 1-down staircase.

+The stimulus values generated during image synthesis did not always exactly match the predefined staircase step values.
+To quantify this discrepancy, we performed a post hoc analysis of all stimulus images used in the experiment.
+The RMSE between the target and actual stimulus values was 2.088 for conv1, 0.025 for layer3, and 0.005 for avgpool, all of which were substantially smaller than a single staircase step.

+When fitting the psychometric functions, we therefore used the actual stimulus values rather than the predefined target staircase values.
+Specifically, for each staircase step, we computed the mean actual stimulus value across trials and fitted the psychometric function based on participants' responses to these stimulus levels.
+Examples of psychometric function fits are provided in the Appendix \ref{fig:psych_fit}.

+In addition, because the stimulus values generated during image synthesis did not always exactly match the predefined staircase step values, we also estimated thresholds directly from the staircase trajectory by averaging the last five reversal points for each condition.
+This estimate reflects the actual stimulus levels presented during the experiment and was used as a complementary measure (see Appendix \ref{tab:overall_subjects}).

 In summary, the experimental conditions consisted of three layers, three ICA components each explored in both positive and negative directions, and three levels of stimulus eccentricity (4°, 8°, and 12°).
 This resulted in a total of 54 conditions (3 × 3 × 2 × 3).